-MU:Pr4.1.E.I MU:Pr4.1.E.III select a varied repertoire to study based on an understanding of theoretical and structural characteristics of the music, the technical skill of the individual or ensemble, and the purpose or context of the performance.select study and theoretical an u theoretical an u theoretical ensemble, and the purpose elop and apply criteria to ect a varied repertoire to ly and perform based on understanding of pretical and structural racteristics and ressive challenges in the sic, the technical skill of individual or ensemble, the purpose and context ne performance.
+MU:Pr4.1.E.I MU:Pr4.1.E.III select a varied repertoire to study based on an understanding of theoretical and structural characteristics of the music, the technical skill of the individual or ensemble, and the purpose or context of the performance.select study and theoretical theoretical an u theoretical ensemble, and the purpose and the individual or and the individual or and and the individual or and the individual or an on an elop and apply criteria to ect a varied repertoire to ly and perform based on understanding of pretical and structural racteristics and ressive challenges in the sic, the technical skill of individual or ensemble, the purpose and context ne performance.
 Develop and apply criteria to select varied programs to study and perform based on an understanding of theoretical and structural characteristics and expressive challenges in the music, the technical skill of the individual or ensemble, and the purpose and context of the performance.